ChainSwordCS/phineas-and-ferb-new-inventions-english-translation/README.md

   * In a Steam installation, this is C:\Program Files (x86)\Steam\steamapps\common\Phineas and Ferb New Inventions\res_ru\

   * Alternatively that directory may be in the \Program Files\ instead of \Program Files (x86)\

+* It will ask you for some options.

+  * For the base game files, any language can be selected, according to your preferences.

+  * For the additional credits, it is recommended to select "y" **unless** you have already installed with additional credits.

 ### Building from Source